HutoriHunzu/quansys/README.md

-# pyhfss
+# quansys

-pyhfss is a Python package designed for automating HFSS simulations by migrating pyepr to use pyaedt instead of COM, automating parameter scans via customizable workflows, and providing a CLI for cluster execution.
+quansys is a Python package designed for automating HFSS simulations by migrating pyepr to use pyaedt instead of COM, automating parameter scans via customizable workflows, and providing a CLI for cluster execution.

 ## Overview

-pyhfss serves three primary functions:
+quansys serves three primary functions:
 1. **API Migration:**
    Migrates the pyepr package to leverage pyaedt for HFSS simulations.
 2. **Automated Workflows:**